FixingPixels/Aegis/README.md

 At the heart of Aegis is the **AI Conductor**, which coordinates specialized agents to help you:

-- Plan your project’s architecture.
+- Plan your project's architecture.
 - Collaborate on problem-solving with expert agents.
 - Assess risks and refine strategies iteratively based on your feedback.